SetProtocol/STIPS/STIPS/STIP-009.md

 **TradeExtension**

-- Allow owners to enable functionality of TradeModule with only a state change and no contract deployment
+- Allow `owner` to enable functionality of TradeModule with only a state change and no contract deployment
-- Allow the manager to initialize the TradeModule
+- Allow `operator`(s) to initialize the TradeModule
 - Allow privileged `operator`(s) to perform trades on a DEX
+- Allow `owner` to restrict assets the privileged `operator`(s) can trade into with an asset whitelist

 ## User Flows